averel10/crypto_clash/README.md

 URL: https://averel10.github.io/crypto_clash/
 => The live env uses a Reverse-Proxy-Setup to interact with the RPC endpoint: https://rpc.hasrv.averel10.app/, this is needed because we use https in prod so we can't use an http rpc endpoint.
-This is not an issue in local setup
+This is not an issue in local setup.
+The proxy is hosted on my NAS and not available over night.

 # Local Setup